-A new US embassy is being constructed in the London suburb of Nine Elms and it is expected that the area could attract a sizeable expatriate population.
+Hence, A new US embassy constructed in the London suburb of Nine Elms.
+And it expected that the area could attract a sizeable expatriate population.

 The new construction is also likely to lead to interest in investing in properties in and around the capital.

-"With the new US Embassy being constructed in Nine Elms, a large workforce is predicted by 2017, the St George and St James homes are most likely to be purchased by professional landlords looking to rent to these workers or non-domiciles themselves," Mr Southam said.
+"With the new US Embassy being constructed in Nine Elms, a large workforce predicted by 2017.
+The St George and St James homes most likely purchased by professional landlords.
+Looking to rent to these workers or non-domiciles themselves," Mr Southam said.

-A recent report from Frank Knight revealed that Hammersmith, Fitzrovia, Earl's Court, White City and Marylebone are just some of the London areas that will witness rising property prices over the next few years.
+So, A recent report from Frank Knight revealed that Hammersmith, Fitzrovia, Earl's Court.
+Also, White City and Marylebone are just some of the London areas that will witness rising property prices over the next few years.